 Kavita Chacko

-Kavita Chacko joined the World Gold Council in September 2023, based in Mumbai, where she leads the research efforts in India.
+Kavita joined the World Gold Council in 2023, where she works in the Research team as the Research Head for India.

-Kavita holds a bachelor’s and master’s degree in Economics, as well as a postgraduate diploma in Financial Management.
+Kavita holds a master’s degree in economics and a postgraduate diploma in Financial Management.

 Kavita Chacko